-(3)Financial measures, adjusted for non-recurring items for 2017 exclude the impact of expenses attributable to our net deferred tax asset revaluation due to lower corporate income tax rates provided by the Tax Cuts and Jobs Act passed into law in December 2017, and lease termination and moving expenses associated with our move to our new headquarters building in 2017.
-Financial measures, adjusted for non-recurring items for 2015 exclude expenses related to our acquisition of Metro Bancshares, Inc. and the merger of Metro Bank with and into the Bank, and a non-recurring expense resulting from the initial funding of reserves for unfunded loan commitments consistent with guidance provided in the Federal Reserve Bank's Interagency Policy Statement SR 06-17.
-Financial measures, adjusted for non-recurring items for 2014 exclude a non-recurring expense related to the correction of our accounting for vested stock options granted to our advisory board members in our Huntsville, Montgomery and Dothan, Alabama markets, and a non-recurring expense related to the acceleration of vesting of stock options previously granted to our advisory board members in our Mobile, Alabama and Pensacola, Florida markets.
+(3) Adjusted performance data are non-GAAP measures which exclude the impact of a \$1.7 million credit for FDIC and other regulatory assessments as a result of the FDIC's Small Bank Assessment Credit during 2019, expenses attributable to our net deferred tax asset revaluation due to lower corporate income tax rates provided by the Tax Cuts and Jobs Act passed into law in December 2017 and lease termination and moving expenses associated with our move to our new headquarters building during 2017, and expenses related to our acquisition of Metro Bancshares, Inc. and the merger of Metro Bank with and into the Bank and an initial funding of reserves for unfunded loan commitments consistent with guidance provided in the Federal Reserve Bank's Interagency Policy Statement SR 06-17 during 2015.
 For a reconciliation of these non-GAAP measures to the most comparable GAAP measure, see "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures."
-None of the other periods included in our selected consolidated financial information are affected by such non-routine expenses.
+None of the other periods included in our selected consolidated financial information are affected by such adjustments.